JaakkoHirvela/ServiceManual/README.md

 ### Dependencies
 •	Entity Framework Core: Used for data access.
 •	Swashbuckle: Used to generate Swagger UI and OpenAPI documentation.

+### Possible Improvements and Possible Future Work

+-   Automated tests.
+Now only manual testing has been done.

+-	Authentication and authorization.

+-	Better validation of input data.

+-   More advanced filtering and sorting options for maintenance tasks.

+-   More advanced error handling.
+Now only basic cases are handled.